Hyperlite Mountain Gear Elevate 22 Review

 If you’re used to Osprey packs, the inside of the Elevate 22 might feel really plain at first, but that’s intentional.
 Inside the main compartment, there’s just one loop.
 No pockets, no sections, nothing extra.
 I added a carabiner to that loop so I can hang my water bladder and clip my ID and car keys while I’m hiking.

-The roll-top closure adds serious weather resistance.
+The Dyneema fabric and roll-top closure add serious weather resistance.
 Someone even asked me once why I was carrying a dry bag.
 But the roll-top can also become a minor inconvenience, so I make sure everything I need while walking is accessible externally before setting off.
 At the same time, though, roll-top closure is great when you need to pack a lot inside, as it’s more flexible and expandable than zip closures.

 While the Elevate 22 lacks in interior organization, it more than makes up for it externally:

-- A front center stretch-mesh pocket: I use this for my backcountry waste kit and medical first aid kit, keeping them accessible without opening the main compartment.
+• A front center stretch-mesh pocket: I use this for my backcountry waste kit and medical first aid kit, keeping them accessible without opening the main compartment.
+And I love that it has a drain.

-- Multiple shoulder strap attachment points for hanging extra gear.
+• Multiple shoulder strap attachment points for hanging extra gear.
+(12 on the front, and 9 on each shoulder strap.
+That’s 30 total!)

-You can also add on a shoulder pocket and a bottle pocket that also attaches to your shoulder strap.
+You can also add on a shoulder pocket and a bottle pocket that also attaches to your shoulder strap, or a camera pod to protect your DSLR or mirrorless camera!

 Hyperlite Mountain Gear Elevate 22